User interface language: English | Español

 How to set up teacher logins

 After you have activated the licence, you will be shown the licence details.
-To set up teacher logins, select the “Manage logins” button at the top right of the screen.
+To set up teacher logins, select the “Teacher logins” button at the top right of the screen.

 On the next screen, you can add teacher logins for your school.
 You can also remove teacher logins on the same form by choosing the “Remove” box next to the teacher’s name.
 Each licence provides you with a maximum of 10 logins per school.
 All users on a licence must be affiliated with the same school.
 If you are purchasing for multiple schools, you must purchase multiple licences.